|Oracle® Fusion Middleware Business Process Composer User's Guide for Oracle Business Process Management

 See Chapter 5, "Working with Processes and the Process Editor" for more information.

 The Activity Guide editor enables you to view, create, and edit milestones within an activity guide.
 You can access the Activity Guide editor by opening a milestone from the Oracle BPM Project navigator.
-See Section 8.2, "Introduction to the Business Process Composer Rules Editor".
+See Section 6.12, "Using Guided Business Processes to Set Project Milestones".

 The data associations editor enables you to define the input and output for flow objects that contain implementations.
 To access the data associations editor, click the Data Associations button in the process editor.

-See Section 7.1, "Introduction to Data Objects" for information on using data associations.
+See Section 7.2, "Working with Data Objects and Data Associations" for information on using data associations.

 The expression editor enables you to define the expressions used within data associations and conditional sequence flows.
-See Chapter 7, "Introduction to Expressions" for information on using expressions and accessing the expression editor.
+See Section 7.4, "Introduction to Expressions" for information on using expressions and accessing the expression editor.

 Business Process Composer contains additional editors for viewing and editing other project components.
 These appear in the lower portion of the application window.